-A student learning traw requesting relevant information will be circulated to all teachers, tutor and HSM to gather any evidence that the student is not making the necessary progress and/or finding college life difficult.
+A student learning questionnaire will be circulated to all teachers, tutor and HSM to gather any evidence that the student is not making the necessary progress and/or finding college life difficult.
 Staff should supply evidence to support the information which will be reviewed by the SEND team.
 A register will be kept of those students who are thought to have learning difficulties.